ZoneMinder/zmeventnotification/docs/guides/es_faq.rst

 Yup its encrypted but it may show up in the history of a browser you tried it from (if you are using a browser) Plus it may get passed along from the source when accessing another URL via the Referral header

-**So it's encrypted, but passing password is a bad idea.
-Why not some token?**

--  Well, now that ZM supports login tokens (starting 1.33), I'll get to supporting it, eventually.

 **Why WSS and not WS?**